 For the buyers' equity, we evaluated management's basis of the buyer's equity by comparing this to the historical analysis of sales cancellations from buyers with accumulated payments above the collection threshold.
-We also considered the impact of the COVID-19 pandemic to the level of cancellations during the year.

 For the application of the input method in determining real estate revenue and for determining the actual cost incurred for the cost of sales, we obtained an understanding of the Group's processes for determining the percentage of completion (POC), including the cost accumulation process, and for determining and updating of total estimated costs.
 We assessed the competence and objectivity of the project engineers by reference to their qualifications, experience and reporting responsibilities.
 For the selected project, we traced costs accumulated, including those incurred but not yet billed costs, to the supporting documents such as accomplishment reports.
-We visited the project site and made relevant inquiries with the project engineer.
+On a sampling basis, we performed test of details for the actual costs incurred to date during the year by tracing to relevant documents such as progress billings.
+We visited the project site and made relevant inquiries with the project engineer and correlated our observations with the reported project accomplishment.
 We performed test computation of the POC calculation of management.
 For the selected project, we obtained the approved total estimated costs and any revisions thereto and the supporting documents such as invoices.